rodrimati1992/typewit/README.md

 ### Builder

-Using a type witness to help encode a type-level enum, and matcing on that type-level enum inside of a function.
+Using a type witness to help encode a type-level enum, and to match on that type-level enum inside of a function.

 The type-level enum is used to track the initialization of fields in a builder.